-It’s a challenge keeping the twins on the same schedule, especially as one seems more willing to keep napping while the other isn’t.
+Keeping the twins on the same schedule is a challenge, especially when one is more willing to keep napping while the other isn’t.
 Try the tactics above and see which one works for you.

 And no matter which method you choose, keep them on the same schedule.
 Avoid having two separate schedules for meals and naps, as that makes it harder to go about your day.

 Twins have always had to learn how to negotiate from day one, and naps are no different.
 They’ll learn to accommodate each other’s needs, from wanting to keep sleeping to finally dropping that nap.

 - When You Don’t Have a “Village”: How to Take Care of Twins Alone

 - How to Be Out with Twins Alone